The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

-We also show that those subschemes satisfy nice inclusions relations corresponding to lattice inclusion (Theorem \ref{thm:main}).
-These relations enable us to construct a stratification, the \emph{Bruhat-Tits stratification}.
-The proof relies on Dieudonn\'e theory to transform the problem into a semi-linear algebra problem, then it boils down to the crucial lemma, which is originally established in \cite{Vollaard-Wedhorn,RTW} and later generalized in \cite{KR-BG,HZBasic}.
+We also show that those subschemes satisfy nice inclusion relations corresponding to lattice inclusion (Theorem \ref{thm:main}).
+These relations enable us to construct the \emph{Bruhat--Tits stratification}.
+The proof relies on Dieudonn\'e theory to transform the problem into a semi-linear algebra problem, then it boils down to the crucial lemma, which is originally established in \cites{Vollaard-Wedhorn,RTW} and later generalized in \cites{KR-BG,HZBasic}.

+\begin{remark} We exclude the case $p=2$ since the moduli spaces in the ramified setting differ significantly from those in the odd prime case, see \cite{Yang25}.
+But our methods, such as the use of relative displays, are applicable to $p=2$, since all $p$-divisible groups considered in the basic locus are biformal (see \S \ref{sec:strict-module} for definition). \end{remark}

-We note that by definition, $\cZ(\Lambda_1)$ and $\cY(\Lambda_2^\sharp)$ are closed subschemes of the special fiber.
-We prove that these subschemes are reduced.
+We note that by definition, $\cZ(\Lambda_1)$ and $\cY(\Lambda_2^\sharp)$ are closed formal subschemes of the special fiber.
+We prove that these formal schemes are representable by reduced schemes.
 The proof proceeds by constructing a local model diagram